Full List of Arc’s Open Access Books

 To which sorts of volumes does this apply?

 We offer Gold and Hybrid Open Access for monographs and thematic collections.
-Gold Open Access is not available for classroom texts, critical editions, and some reference works.
-This therefore usually precludes our Past Imperfect or Foundations series.
+Gold Open Access is not available for classroom texts, and some reference works.
+This therefore usually precludes our Past Imperfect series.

 Hosting of Arc’s Open Access Volumes on OAPEN

 Books published under Arc’s Open Access model are made immediately available on publication.
-A PDF version of the published book is downloadable for free on Europe’s leading platform, OAPEN, based at the Dutch Royal Library.
+A PDF version of the published book is downloadable for free on Europe’s leading platform, OAPEN, based at the Dutch Royal Library and Project MUSE at Johns Hopkins University.
 Publications are automatically then listed in the Directory of Open Access Books, which is the central register for OA publications worldwide and used by librarians to identify such publications.

 Creative Commons Licence